Easy Bible Quiz about Bible History

 In 400 AD, St. Jerome placed them together as the first 66-book Bible.

-It was handwritten and not bound as a single tome like we see today.
+It was handwritten and unbound, unlike the single tome we use today.

-10. Which section of the Bible was primarily written in Hebrew?
+Which section of the original Bible manuscripts was in Hebrew?

 a.
 Apocrypha.